collectd/go-collectd/plugin/README.md

 ## About

 This is _experimental_ code to write _collectd_ plugins in Go.
-It requires Go 1.5 or later and a recent version of the collectd sources to build.
+That means the API is not yet stable.
+It requires Go 1.13 or later and a recent version of the collectd sources to build.

 ## Build